robcaldecott/next-tailwind/README.md

 ## Testing

 For unit testing I have opted to use [Vitest](https://vitest.dev/).
-It is faster than Jest, easier to configure and although new it is actively developed.
+It is faster than Jest, easier to configure and is actively developed.

-On top opf `vitest` I have added React Testing Library and the `jest-dom` matchers.
+On top of `vitest` I have added React Testing Library and the `jest-dom` matchers.

 You can run the tests and start the watcher with: